 From time to time in the ordinary course of business, we are subject to legal proceedings and potential claims.
-As of June 30, 2006, we were unaware of any additional pending litigation matters.
+As of September 30, 2006, we were unaware of any additional pending litigation matters.

-In May 2006, the Company completed the formation of a wholly-owned Chinese subsidiary located in Suzhou and committed to invest an aggregate of \$2,100 over a two year period.
+In May 2006, we completed the formation of a wholly-owned Chinese subsidiary located in Suzhou and committed to invest an aggregate of \$2,100 over a two-year period.
+Through September 30, 2006 we have invested \$315 in China.